FalcoSuessgott/kubectl-vault-login/docs/mode-01.md

 kind get kubeconfig > kind-kubeconfig.yml
 ```

-and update it, to use `kubectl-vault-login` for obtaining access:
+and update it, to use `kubectl-vault-login` for authentication:

 ```yaml
 # kind-kubeconfig.yml